-Fortunately, there is an easy way to figure this out.
+Fortunately, there is an easy way to figure out which apartment to choose.

 You can print the below blank comparison chart, and then fill it out.
-Or feel free to read this blog post which is designed to help you fill out the chart and come with a winner.
+Then, read this blog post to help you fill out the chart and come with a winner.

 Just because an apartment has a lower list price than another, doesn’t mean it is better value.

 Just like when you go to the grocery store, and see one pack of soft drinks for $5 and another pack of soft drinks for $6.
 Which one would you get?
-You might immediately pick up the $5 one, but to determine the best deal, you should calculate which package has more drinks (i.e. which one is the better deal).
+To determine the best deal, you should calculate which package has more drinks (i.e. which one is the better deal).

 The same concept applies to apartments.

 To figure out what’s the best “value”, you need to take into account size (square footage) of each apartment.

 - Apartment A is $1,200 in rent and 1,000 square feet.

 - Apartment B is $1,200 in rent and 800 square feet